kunalsheth/KJSH/README.md

 Kunal's Java SHell

 This program is intended to replace normal Linux shells (like bash) because I find the syntax to be unwieldy and difficult to use.
-KJSH is mainly for people in the same position I was a few years ago.
+KJSH is mainly for people in the same position I was in a few years ago.
 I wanted to get started with Linux but learning my way around bash was a huge learning curve.
 I wished there was another way I could interact directly with the operating system in a language and style that is more intuitive.